jneem/jekyll-now/_posts/tikz/merge.md

 ## Merging as composition

+I'm going to define carefully what a merge is in terms of patch composition.
+I'll do this in a very math-professor kind of way: I'll give a precise definition, follows by some examples, and only afterwards will I explain why the definition makes sense.
-Let's define carefully what a merge is: if `p` and `q` are two different patches taking the file `O` to the files `A` and `B` respectively, a *merge* of `p` and `q` is a pair of patches `r` and `s` such that
+So here's the definition: if `p` and `q` are two different patches taking the file `O` to the files `A` and `B` respectively, a *merge* of `p` and `q` is a pair of patches `r` and `s` such that